syahirnaza/to-do-list-app/README.md

 ### `npm install`

-To do downloads the package and it's dependencies.
+To download the package and it's dependencies.

 ### `npm start`